purnimask2007-sys/FeedbackSurveySystem/README.md

 # Feedback / Survey Collection System

-## Project Overview
+## Overview

-The **Feedback / Survey Collection System** is a console-based Java application developed using Object-Oriented Programming (OOP) principles.
-The system allows users to participate in surveys, submit responses, and view aggregated survey statistics.
-It demonstrates the effective use of Java Collections such as **ArrayList** and **HashMap** for storing and processing survey data.
+The **Feedback / Survey Collection System** is a console-based Java application developed using **Object-Oriented Programming (OOP)** principles.
+The application allows multiple users to participate in a survey, stores their responses, and generates aggregate statistics for each question.

-This project is designed as a Low-Level Design (LLD) mini project for learning Java collections, object-oriented design, and basic data processing.
+The project demonstrates the practical use of **ArrayList** and **HashMap** from the Java Collections Framework while following a simple **Low-Level Design (LLD)** architecture.

 ---

-## Features
+# Features

-* Create a survey with multiple questions.
+* Create and manage a survey.
-* Support multiple-choice questions.
+* Multiple-choice questions.
-* Collect responses from multiple participants.
-* Store responses using `HashMap`.
+* Multiple participants can submit feedback.
-* Store questions and responses using `ArrayList`.
+* Stores survey questions using **ArrayList**.
-* Display total responses for each question.
+* Stores participant responses using **HashMap**.
-* Calculate the number of votes received for each option.
+* Displays all survey questions.
+* Calculates aggregate statistics.
-* Identify the most selected option for every question.
+* Shows most selected option for every question.
+* Displays all submitted responses.
-* Menu-driven console interface.
+* Menu-driven console application.

 ---

-## Technologies Used
+# Technologies Used

 * Java
 * Object-Oriented Programming (OOP)